jonomango/jono-plugin/README.md

   Repeats text a certain amount of times.
   Usage: `~repeat [amount] [text]`
 #### _clear_
-  Clears the chat by spamming a bunch of whitespace.
+  Clears the chat by spamming a bunch of whitespace (client-side only).
   Usage: `~clear`
 #### _imdb_
   Returns the results of searching up a movie (or series) on IMDB.
 Must provide an [API key](https://www.omdbapi.com) in settings to work.